mikeycantcode/UCLEND/README.md

 # UCLEND - a P2P Loan Platform on the [EVM] blockchain

-A small project that uses the blockchain
+A small project that uses the blockchain to make a p2p loan.

 If you trust your counterparty and guarantor, this loan tool can make everything simplified and easy to use!